Los Angeles Maritime Institute is an extraordinary place. The opportunities we provide for volunteers are nearly endless.

 - Sign up for a sail (check our sailing calendar for availability) or sign up to help with maintenance.

 - Be finger printed for a background check at Safe & Secure located at 4172 Pacific Coast Highway in Torrance, south side of street between Hawthorne and Anza.
 We ask for a one-time $25 donation to cover the cost.
 (Please confirm your finger printing with our office before going to Safe & Secure.
-Call 310-833-6055 and ask for Marann or Anita.)
+Call 310-833-6055 and ask for Anita.)

 - Crew shirts are worn for all day sails, the first day of a voyage, and any time the vessel enters or leaves a port.

 - Khaki, tan, or navy blue pants or shorts are preferred.
 Jeans are ok, too.
 Dirty, soiled, torn clothing is fine for maintenance days, but not for working with students.
 Same goes for short shorts and tank tops or camisoles.

 - Bathing suits are encouraged for voyages, but please be conscious of how revealing they are.